KindaConfused/BirthdayGame/README.md

 # BirthdayGame
-thought it was funny if you needed to play a game to set ur birth date
+thought it would be funny if you needed to play a game to set ur birth date

+//Your lack of comments is *Disturbing*